Carlos Santana Player Props: Pirates vs. Rangers

-Carlos Santana -- with a slugging percentage of .278 in his past 10 games, including zero home runs) -- will be in action for the Pittsburgh Pirates against the Texas Rangers, with Nathan Eovaldi on the hill, on May 23 at 6:35 PM ET.
+On Wednesday, Carlos Santana (.270 slugging percentage in past 10 games, with no home runs) and the Pittsburgh Pirates face the Texas Rangers, whose starting pitcher will be Martin Perez.
+First pitch is at 12:35 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Rangers.
+In his last game he had a hitless showing (0-for-4) against the Rangers.

 Carlos Santana Game Info & Props vs. the Rangers